 As you can see in the example below, the user is scheduled for the same shift twice and thus a conflict appears.

-In the example below you can see that a user is unavailable on one day and has a scheduled shift on another in a different schedule.
+In the example below you can see that a user is already scheduled for shifts in a different schedule, allowing you to click on it in order to view the shift details.

 Please note: This capability is available from the Expert Operations plan.